FAQs

 I’m looking for a lift from Chesterfield train station.
 Can anyone pick me up?

 If you can’t find a lift, it’s also possible to get to Ashover from Chesterfield by bus (depending on the time of day) and by taxi.
 You can find more details on our Your Visit page.
-There’s space in the car-sharing spreadsheet to enter details of your travel plans, as you may well be able to find others arriving at a similar time to share a taxi with.

 I’m traveling to Skint from outside the UK.
 Will I need a visa?